HerberHoover/recipe-app--tsoha/README.md

 # Recipe Application

 RecipeApp is a web application that allows users to manage their favorite recipes.
-Users can create, view, update, and delete recipes.
-They can also search for recipes based on various criteria.
+Featuring an intuitive interface, users can easily create, view, update, and delete recipes.
+Users can also organize recipes by categories

-## Features Completed
-The current state of the application includes the following functionality:

-- User authentication (login, registration, and logout).
-- Creation, viewing, and editing of recipes.
-- Organizing recipes into categories.
-- Viewing recipes by category.
-- Adding recipes to categories.
-- Basic error handling and user notifications.

-## Features Under Construction
+## Features For Future

+- Recipe Sharing
+- Implement a search functionality based on recipe names.
-- Search for recipes by name, ingredients, and other criteria
+- Allow users to search for recipes using specific ingredients.
-- Improving application layout
-- Refactoring main.py, improve modularity.
-- Adding tests
-- Adding error handling and exceptions
-- Fixing the Home Screen issue
-- Implementing auto logout functionality
+- Enable the use of pre-existing ingredients to search for recipes, possibly through a linked database or integration.
+- Introduce a "Recipe of the Day" notification feature.

 ## Prerequisites